umts/aggressive-epsilon/README.md

 + `DELETE /reservations/:id`

-  This endpoint allowed you to delete any reservation which you have created.
+  This endpoint allows you to delete any reservation which you have created.
   If the reservation has been successfully deleted, a blank response body is returned with a status of 200.
   If the reservation could not be found, a 404 will be returned.